YoEight/EventStoreDB-Client-Rust-Experimental/README.md

 Bear in mind that this client is not yet properly documented.
 We are working hard on a new version of the documentation.

-## Security

-If you find a vulnerability in our software, please contact us.
-You can find how to reach out us and report it at https://www.eventstore.com/security#security
-Thank you very much for supporting our software.

 ## Community

 We have a community discussion space at [EventStoreDB Discuss].